 It turns out that if you look at the emotions shown by the silver and bronze medalists, as a team of researchers did following the 1992 Barcelona Olympics, the bronze medalists tend to be happier than the silver medalists.
 That may sound counterintuitive, but it has to do with something known in psychology circles as “counterfactual thinking,” or the tendency we all have to imagine alternatives to reality — the “what-ifs?” and “if onlys” that often accompany defining moments in our lives.
 Said another way, we are all inclined to ponder might have been if just one circumstance were different.

-In a 2009 essay, “Counterfactual Investing,” Cabot Research noted that “emotional responses to outcomes often are influenced by what might have been,” and counterfactual thinking often ends in regret.
+In a 2009 essay, “Counterfactual Investing,” Cabot Research noted that “Emotional responses to outcomes often are influenced by what might have been,” and counterfactual thinking often ends in regret.
 “The emotional response to an event depends on how easily one can conjure up alternate outcomes that are either better or worse,” the article said.
-“An often cited example regards missing a flight by five minutes or 45 minutes.
-People that just miss their flight tend to kick themselves more than those who missed their plane by a mile.
+“An often-cited example regards missing a flight by [five] minutes or by 45 minutes.
+People who just barely miss their flight tend to kick themselves more than those who missed their plane by a mile.
 The closer you were to making the flight, the easier it is to construct an alternative outcome or counterfactual that triggers regret.”

 In their 1995 study, “When Less Is More: Counterfactual Thinking and Satisfaction among Olympic Medalists,” the researches attributed their results to the fact that the most compelling counterfactual alternative for the silver medalist is winning the gold, whereas for the bronze medalist it is finishing without a medal.
 In other words, the silver medalists think about how close they came to winning gold (but didn’t) whereas the bronze medalists think about how close they came to not medalling (but did — phew!).
 So the silver medalist compares him or herself to only one other athlete, the winner, whereas the bronze medalist compares him or herself to all the other competitors who didn’t place in the top three.